Custom languages can use the

 AbstractDocumentationProvider instead of implementing the

 DocumentationProvider interface.
-This implementation needs to be registered as
+This implementation needs to be registered in

 The main work is done in